CederGroupHub/MatBERT_NER/README.md

-# MatBERT_NER
+# MatBERT NER

-General training framework for NER models on MatBERT
+A framework for materials science NER using the HuggingFace Transformers NLP Toolkit.

+# Installation

+# Example Usage

+# License